parsa-rangriz/parsa-rangriz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-My name is Parsa Rangriz.
-I am a prospective Ph.D. student with a B.Sc. at Sharif University of Technology majoring in Physics and minoring in Mathematics.
+I am Parsa Rangriz, a B.Sc. graduate from Sharif University of Technology in Physics with a minor in Mathematics.

 Research Interests:
 * High Dimensional Statistics